YasserHamek/KanbanBack/README.md

 # KanbanBack
 The API is deployed with heroku and described with swagger at this link : https://kanban-back-spring.herokuapp.com/swagger-ui.html (the page may take some time to charge).

-To try the application locally :
+To run the application locally :

 - Run the database script `/hsqldb/run_server.sh`
 - `Run AS -> Java Application` the class `/app/Application.java` on Eclipse.